jonathanatuscpsu/forecasting-risk/index.md

 <!---Thanks for the contribution from previous Ph.D. students. --->
 <!---http://jeffgoldsmith.com/IWAFDA/shortcourse_fosr.html --->

-## Lecture materials (slides) and code demonstrating the relevant methods.

-Welcome to Forecasting and Risk!
-This course provides an intensive, hands-on introduction to statistical computing and data science with the R programming language.
 ## Learning Objectives

 Upon successfully completing this course, you will: